Personal, Social and Health Education

 Children’s mental health and wellbeing are a priority for the school.
 Therefore, our curriculum includes content and principles developed by the charity MindUp, to promote children’s wellbeing and increase mindful awareness.
 We also use Zones of Regulation as a school-wide approach to develop children’s emotional resilience.

-Each session will include a whole-class discussion guided by the teacher, during which pupils will participate with verbal and non-verbal responses.
+Each session will include a whole-class discussion guided by the teacher, during which pupils will communicate their thoughts and ideas with verbal and non-verbal responses.
 Teachers will guide the discussions and encourage children to reflect on their learning.

 How do we measure success in PSHE?